direktiv/direktiv-apps/ansible/README.md

 input:
   playbook: playbook.yml
   privateKey: pk.pem
+  # collections to install from galaxy before running the playbook
+  collections: ["devsec.hardening"]
   args:
     - "-i"
     - "192.168.1.123,"
+  show: true # prints the playbook
+  envs:
+    - "ANSIBLE_STDOUT_CALLBACK=default" # if non-JSON output is wanted
 ```

+The environment variables ANSIBLE_CALLBACK_WHITELIST and ANSIBLE_STDOUT_CALLBACK are set to *json* by default.

 *Note: the playbook and privateKey input fields should correspond with the variable names provided in the function declaration.*